fralalonde/grunner/README.md

-# Grunner
+# Grunner (an interview exercice)
-A remote Groovy Script batch execution service.
+A remote Groovy Script batch execution service using Spring Boot.

 _Batch: a computer operation whose execution time is expected to exceed the user's willingness to wait._